 Exposure to light during the day is very beneficial but nighttime light exposure has the opposite effect.
 Blue light (emitted by computers and phone screens) can trick your brain into thinking it’s still daylight out.
 This can reduce melatonin, which can help you relax and get deep sleep.

 2. Increase daylight exposure during the day

-Your bodies natural “clock” is called the circadian rhythm.
+Your body’s natural “clock” is called the circadian rhythm.
 It affects your brain, body, and hormones, telling your body when to stay awake and when to go to sleep.
-Exposure to natural sunlight during the day keep your circadian rhythm healthy.
+Exposure to natural sunlight during the day keeps your circadian rhythm healthy.

 4. Regular exercise.